How Can I Over Come My Scruples

 Effects of Good Scruples (desires coming from God):

-- Possessing great Fear of the Lord: fear of sin and its consequences–servile fear: fear of God’s punishments from sin or finial fear: fear of losing or offending God whom we should be loving (a requirement for salvation) (Proverbs 8:13)
+- Possessing great Fear of the Lord: having a fear of sin and its consequences–servile fear: fear of God’s punishments on earth or all eternity from sin or finial fear: fear of losing or offending God whom we should be loving with all of our hearts (a requirement for salvation) (Proverbs 8:13)

 - Honestly wanting to know our sins: daily examination of conscience and repenting when any sin is recognized (1 Timothy 4:16)

-- Growing in self-knowledge of our misery, knowing we can do nothing truly good without Him; gaining humility (John 15:5)
+- Growing in self-knowledge of our misery, growing in the understanding that we can do nothing truly good without Him; gaining humility (John 15:5)

-- Desiring, with all our hearts, to not sin and live for God’s will: growing in love with God (John 8:11)
+- Desiring, with all our hearts, to not sin and live for God’s will: growing in love with God not desiring sin (John 8:11)

-- Wanting to work hard to seek God’s grace, and remove our sins: seeking God’s help to love Him (Proverbs 2:!1)
+- Wanting to work hard to seek God’s grace, and remove our sins: wanting to love God and not offend Him by seeking God’s helping grace (Proverbs 2:!1)

 - Striving to become a saint: wanting to sin no more, to reach Christian perfection (1 Corinthians 1:2)

 - Wanting to atone for our sins committed after baptism: seeking to make right our wrongs to love God and save souls (Colossians 1:24)

 - Avoiding people, places, things, etc. that tempt us to sin: removing all occasions of sin (1 Corinthians 15:33)